 - Conduct configuration and administrative training with key personnel.

-Whether it’s drop-down menus, custom dashboards, specialty reporting tools, email integration or document storage, everything within your new legal matter management system should be customizable to your unique organization.
+Whether it’s drop-down menus, custom dashboards, specialty reporting tools, email integration or document storage, everything within your new legal matter management software should be customizable to your unique organization.

 With your requirements document as your blueprint, this next step involves actually configuring the legal matter management system to your specifications.
 With your key employees onboard from information technology (IT), legal and other departments, comprehensive administrative training will enable them to establish system options and preferences entirely on their own.
 After this training, key users should be able to: